mjallow2021/python-tutorial/README.md

 A repo used to learn or teach python.

-This full course was adapted from Nana - @TechWorldWithNana Check her material out - she one of the best DevOps teachers
+This full course was adapted from Nana - @TechWorldWithNana Check out her material on YouTube - she one of the best DevOps teachers